Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-On top of being unable to regulate their body temperatures and being unable to eliminate without mother dog's assistance, newborn puppies are also born deaf and blind.
+On top of being unable to regulate their body temperatures and being unable to eliminate without the mother dog's assistance, newborn puppies are also born deaf and blind.

 Because their neural system is not ready for processing visual information yet, the eye-opening process is therefore delayed.
 This is likely the price to pay for a shortened gestation time (63 days on average in dogs compared to 11-12 months in horses).